BareBones-RPG/BareBones-RPG.github.io/README.md

 It is the player's turn, and they decide to go for an attack, depending on the type of weapon they may hold.
 They will then roll for their respective Attribute.

 - Anytime a player rolls a 5 or 6, the attack happens.
+- Whenever a monster or PCs roll 5, 5,
 - If a player rolls a 6, this is a critical hit.
 The player will do double the damage against the enemy.
 This attack will reduce the enemy's armor.
 The armor will reduce from a d8 >> d6 >> d4 >> d2 >> 0.
 - A player holding their **action for a round or wants to react** to an enemy's action.
 This can reduce the success threshold to **4** instead of **5-6** in normal circumstances. **This only happens during combat.**